 The ecosystem is primarily humid tropical forest and mixed (pine-oak) forest.
-Part of the Biosphere Reserve has a highland landscape which includes the highest mountain in Honduras – Cerro las Minas – reaching an altitude of 2,849 m (9,347 ft).
+Part of the Biosphere Reserve has a highland landscape that includes the highest mountain in Honduras, Cerro las Minas.

-Another potential sustainable economic activity is tourism, based on not only natural attraction of this proposed biosphere reserve, but also on cultural aspects, such as Catholic syncretic festivities, colonial architecture, and the Lenca route, which comprises sites and culture features important to this indigenous people.
+Another potential sustainable economic activity is tourism, based on not only the natural attraction of this proposed biosphere reserve, but also on cultural aspects, such as Catholic syncretic festivities, colonial architecture, and the Lenca route, which comprises sites and cultural features important to this indigenous people.